-Matthew J. Cox Age: 54 Director Since: 2012
+Matthew J. Cox Age: 59

-- · Chief Executive Officer of Matson since June 2012; - · President of Matson's subsidiary, Matson Navigation Company, Inc. ("MatNav") since October 2008; - Executive Vice President and Chief Operating Officer of MatNav from July 2005 to September 2008; - Senior Vice President and Chief Financial Officer of MatNav from June 2001 to June 2005;
+Chairman and CEO Director Since: 2012

-- · Variety of positions, including Vice President, Refrigerated Containers, at American President Lines ("APL") (global container transportation company) from 1987 to 1999; and - · Director of Standard Club Europe Ltd (England), a mutual association of ship owners that insures ship owners, operators and charterers for their liabilities to third parties arising out of ship operations, since February 2012.
+- Chairman of the Board of Matson since April 2017 and Chief Executive Officer since June 2012; - President of Matson from June 2012 to April 2017; - Chairman and CEO of Matson's subsidiary, Matson Navigation Company, Inc. ("MatNav") since June 2012; - President of MatNav from October 2008 to April 2017; - Variety of positions, including Vice President, Refrigerated Containers, at American President Lines ("APL") (global container transportation company) from 1987 to 1999; and - Director of First Hawaiian, Inc. (Nasdaq:FHB) (bank holding company) ("First Hawaiian") since 2016.

-As a member of Matson's senior management team for over 14 years and with more than 30 years of transportation and logistics experience, Mr. Cox brings to the Board an in-depth knowledge of all aspects of the Company's operations, and is knowledgeable about Matson's operating markets through his Matson, APL and other experience and his involvement in the Hawaii business community and local community organizations.
+As a member of Matson's senior management team for over 19 years and with more than 33 years of transportation and logistics experience, Mr. Cox brings to the Board an in-depth knowledge of all aspects of the Company's operations, and is knowledgeable about Matson's operating markets through his Matson, APL and other experience and his involvement in the Hawaii business community and local community organizations.